jashwanth0666-ai/-resume-site-funny/README.md

 ## 🚀 How to Run This Project Locally

-1. Download or clone the repository:
+1. Download or clone the repository.
 2. Open the folder.
 3. Double-click on `index.html`.
 4. The website will open in your browser.